 However, it may be noted that each and every communication channel has some problems.
 These are:

-Signal Attenuation: The signal attenuation in the channel occurs due to the internal resistance of the channel and fading of the signal.
+Signal Attenuation: The signal attenuation in the channel occurs due to the internal resistance of the channel and the fading of the signal.

 Amplitude and Phase distortion: The transmitted signal is distorted in amplitude and phase due to the non-linear characteristics of the communication channel.